SwimmingHoles.info logo

 TYPE Falls

-DESCRIPTION Several swimming holes at the bottom of High Shoals Falls in a very large state park/state game area.
-A fan says "16,000 acres with no developement and completely roadless.
-Two great swimming holes that I know of, and many that I haven't yet found.
+DESCRIPTION Swimming hole at the bottom of High Shoals Falls in a very large state park/state game area.
+A fan says "16,000 acres with no development and completely road less.
 This watershed (Jacob Fork Watershed) is supposedly the cleanest in NC, and perhaps the cleanest on the east coast."
 Sounds great!
-DO NOT CLIMB ALONGSIDE OR ABOVE THE FALLS, THERE HAVE BEEN FALLING DEATHS HERE.
+CAUTION: DO NOT CLIMB ALONGSIDE THE FALLS OR ABOVE THE FALLS, THERE HAVE BEEN FALLING DEATHS HERE.
+DO NOT TRY TO SWIM ABOVE THE FALLS.
+DO NOT SWIM IN THE POOL BELOW THE FALLS WHEN CURRENTS ARE STRONG.

 WEB SITES: